datreant/scipy-2016/abstract.md

 In many fields of science, especially those analyzing experimental or simulation data, there is an existing ecosystem of specialized tools and file formats which new tools must work around.
-Often this makes the filesystem serve as a de-facto database, with directory trees the zeroth-order data structure for scientific data.
-But it can be tedious and error prone to work with these directory trees to retrieve and store datasets.
+This often makes the filesystem serve as a de-facto database, with directory trees being the zeroth-order data structure for scientific data.
+Working directly with directory trees to store and retrieve datasets is, however, tedious and prone to error.

-To address this problem, we present [**datreant**](http://datreant.org/). datreant makes working with directory structures and files Pythonic with **Treants**: specially marked directories with distinguishing characteristics that can be discovered, queried, and filtered.
+To address this problem, we present [**datreant**](http://datreant.org/).
+At the core of datreant is the concept of a **Treant**—a specially marked directory with distinguishing characteristics that can be discovered, queried, and filtered.
+In this way, datreant provides a clean, Pythonic approach to working with heterogeneous data stored on a filesystem and therefore helps to enhance scientific reproducibility.

-Treants make it easy to quickly gather up results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store results again as necessary within their directory trees. datreant also gives Tree and Leaf classes for granular manipulation of individual directories and files, respectively, in addition to Bundles and Views for working with many Treants, Trees, and Leaves as a collective.
+Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store intermediate results as necessary within the respective directory trees. datreant also provides Tree and Leaf classes for granular manipulation of individual directories and files, respectively, as well as Bundles and Views for working with aggregations of many Treants, Trees, and Leaves.

 [**datreant**](http://datreant.org) is a namespace package, with the core components available in the